Table of Contents

 - You want to implement remote body analysis, online lead generation, self-guided consultations or self-guided progress evaluations

 - You want a brandable experience that captures data for use in marketing, including persona identification and segmentation

 - You want a fast, low-cost, risk-free way to roll out body analysis in your facility

-- You don't want to make a large capital expenditure, particularly if you operate multiple facilities
+- You don't want to make a large capital expenditure or take on debt, particularly if you operate multiple facilities

 - Your business has not widely implemented body analysis tools yet and want a low-risk way to test with your staff, prospects and members